amirkeren/bluemix-workshop/README.md

 3. Restage the application if prompt to do so

-4. Click on "Service Credentials" then on "New Credential" and finally click "Add" (this will later allow OpenWhisk to connect to that DB instance)
+4. Select the Cloudant NoSQL DB service you just created and click on "Service Credentials" followed by "New Credential" and finally click "Add" (this will later allow OpenWhisk to connect to that DB instance)

 5. Once the application finishes restaging, you can go go ahead and play around with the UI by adding new English phrases and saving them in the DB